Facts about Louis Armstrong

 Louis Armstrong was the most famous jazz trumpeter of the 20th century.

 Louis Armstrong was particularly famous for his innovative, loose-limbed improvisations; some call him the first great jazz improvisor.
-His gravelly voice and sunny persona were a hit with the non-jazz public, and later in his career he became a sort of cheerful ambassador of jazz.
+His gravelly voice and sunny persona were a hit with the non-jazz public, and later in his career he was seen as a cheerful ambassador of jazz all over the world.

 Loius Armstrong’s nickname Satchmo was an abbreviation of “satchelmouth,” a joke on the size of his mouth.
 He was also nicknamed Gatemouth, Dippermouth, Dip, and simply Pops… The city of New Orleans renamed its airport as Louis Armstrong International Airport in 2001… Louis Armstrong is credited with influencing trumpeters as diverse as Dizzy Gillespie, Miles Davis and Wynton Marsalis.